-A little over a year ago, our organization suffered a traumatic event at our downtown office building.
+In September 2015, our organization suffered a traumatic event at our downtown office building.
 A fuel oil delivery went wrong, and through no fault of our own, we were left with an environmental spill that crippled our ability to operate.
 Our building and mission activities were cancelled and all of our time was spent dealing with this issue.

 We suffered, we learned a lot, and we forgave.
 We used this experience as an opportunity to intensively examine our organization.
 The question we asked ourselves was: How could we best fulfill our mission to help as many people as possible to have a decent place to live in this community?

 We decided there were ways to help more people than our current model allowed.
 We started to explore the possibility of combining our resources with another organization to make a bigger impact in our community.

 We had three key requirements for a potential organization.
 One, the organization had to be a local.
 Our resources were built locally and we wanted them to stay local.
 Two, we strongly believe in giving a hand-up, not a hand-out to those in need.
 We wanted a potential organization to reflect this.
 Three, the organization had to be focused on improving and providing decent, safe, and affordable housing.